IAm-Ky229/CPRE288/README.md

-# CPRE 288
+# CPRE 288 (Spring 2020)
 This was introductory course in embedded systems.
 We programmed Roomba sensors to perform specific tasks in each lab.
 The end goal was to create a final project that could navigate using the sensors on the robot alone.
+The end of this semester produced some challenges to completing the final project as COVID caused everything to suddently go online.

 ###### Lab 1
 Display a rotating banner on the LCD screen that is 20 characters wide.
 Useful for displaying data in real time.